canonical/sphinx-docs-starter-pack/docs/how-to/upgrade-starter-pack.rst

 Upgrade to newer version of starter pack
 ========================================
-The documentation starter pack is regularly updated to add features and address errors, bugs, and more.
-It's a good idea to ensure your documentation is always running on a relatively recent version of the same.
+The documentation starter pack is regularly updated to add features and address bugs.
+To transfer these improvements to your documentation's starter pack, you'll need to go through several manual steps.

-This guide takes you through the main steps of upgrading your starter pack.
-It assumes that you are already have an active project that runs on an extension-based version of the starter pack.
+This guide takes you through the main steps of upgrading a documentation's starter pack.
+It assumes you already have a project that runs on an extension-based version of the starter pack.
 If this is not the case, checkout this guide on :ref:`migrating from the pre-extension version <migrage-from-pre-extension>`.

 Clone the starter pack repository
 ---------------------------------